 The result is that this company, known for selling camping foods, built an unusual line of products called Astronaut Foods, which aren’t actually foods made for astronauts, but foods made for tourists.

-To put it another way, if you’re eating freeze-dried ice cream, you’re eating camper food, not astronaut food … even though, in practice, the two types are somewhat similar.
+To put it another way, if you’re eating freeze-dried ice cream (including in Neapolitan ice cream sandwich form), you’re eating camper food, not astronaut food … even though, in practice, the two types are somewhat similar.

 “If I could eat whatever I wanted every day I would have Domino’s Pizza with pasta carbonara inside every slice.
 I’m so glad you asked this.
 And, at night, I would have Neapolitan ice cream until I felt absolutely toxic.
 And then I would drift off, telling myself, ‘It’s gonna be okay.
 It’s gonna be okay.
 You’re gonna train in the morning.’”